Samin100/Wikitrends/README.md

 different scales.

 # Plots and conclusion
+For my range, I tried scales as large as 3 years, and as small as 2 weeks.
+I decided to focus on 2 months since it provided enough data to be able to analyze easily yet not be overly crowded.
+The date range is 60 days beginning at March 1st, 2016.
 After plotting all 500 companies and outputting it to a folder, I was able to notice a common trend simply by looking at a few of the plots.
 An increase in Wikipedia page traffic can either mean a stock is about to go up or down.
 This makes sense